WATER QUALITY Point Sources

 How vulnerable is each watershed to water pollution from known point sources?

 Why is this important for water quality?

 The presence of point source contributions of contaminants are a threat to surface water and groundwater quality.
 A wide variety of chemical, nutrient and temperature impairments occur from point sources.
-Pollutants may move directly into streams as contaminanted runoff, infiltrate into groundwater, or discharge from wastewater or industrial processing.
+Pollutants may move into streams as contaminanted runoff, infiltrate into groundwater, or discharge directly from wastewater or industrial processing.

 • Wastewater treatment plants may serve populations that exceed their design capacity and become a major contributor of phosphorus to streams, which may cause excessive plant growth (Johnes et al. 1996).

 • Open-pit mines that remove sulfur-bearing waste rock contribute acid mine drainage, which may result in the death of fish and insects in receiving streams.
 Nitrous oxides, sulfides, and mercury may be released during processing of ore.
 Mercury, cadmium, and nickel may occur in industrial wastewater and aluminum is associated with industrial discharges (Welch et al. 1998).

 • Feedlots present a risk to water quality because of potential contamination from excess nutrients, microbial pathogens and pharmaceuticals present in the animal waste (Burkholder et al. 2007).